-A typical exploration mini-grant would pay travel costs for an A&M System researcher to visit one or more LANL researchers to explore whether there is mutual interest in pursuing a long-term collaboration.
-The mini-grant can fund short visits (typically one week) to the laboratory by A&M System researchers to initiate collaborations.
+A typical mini-grant would pay travel costs (no salary included) for a TAMUS researcher to visit one or more LANL researchers to explore the possibility of pursuing a long-term collaboration.
+The visits to the laboratory are short, typically one week.

-The application must identify at least one LANL potential collaborator who has agreed to spend time with the A&M System researcher to explore whether there is mutual interest in pursuing a long-term collaboration.
-Aspiring applicants who do not know appropriate hosts can ask the A&M System’s National Laboratories Office (NLO) to work with LANL managers to try to identify potential LANL host technical staff members.
-Grant recipients must submit a brief report summarizing the outcome of the exploratory engagement.
+The application must identify at least one LANL potential collaborator who has agreed to spend time with the TAMUS researcher to explore whether there is potential for a long-term collaboration.
+Aspiring applicants who do not know appropriate hosts can ask for NLO assistance to work with LANL managers to identify potential collaborators.
+Within 30 days of travel completion, grant recipients must submit a brief report summarizing the outcome of the exploratory engagement and meet with an NLO staff member to review potential future opportunities.

-- Applicant information – Provide information about yourself, including at least:
+- Applicant information – Provide information about yourself, including:

-- A&M System entity and department (e.g., PVAMU Math)
+- TAMUS entity and department (e.g., PVAMU Math)

 - Citizenship (e.g., U.S. permanent resident)